 Blockchains can be categorised according to their policies for access, participation and control of the infrastructure.
 This often breaks down into two elements: (1) whether the chain is public or private and (2) whether it is a permissioned or permissionless blockchain.
 The most commonly used ones are public permissionless blockchains (e.g. Bitcoin and Ethereum) and private permissioned blockchains (common choice within companies).

-Permissionless blockchains provide for participants with equal rights and capacities: anyone can read, write, or create blocks.
+Permissionless blockchains provide participants with equal rights and capacities: anyone can read, write, or create blocks.
 Those blockchains are decentralised.

-.
+Permissioned blockchains require an authority that gives permission to participate: only selected nodes can read, write, or create blocks, depending on the rules that apply to the blockchain and defined by that authority.
 Depending on the particular design, the authority can be a single entity or a group of entities sharing a common interest on the blockchain.
 Participants are not always equal (although this is also true in permissionless public blockchains).
 The power of each participant depends on the governance system and its level of participation.

-The initial concept of blockchain includes transactions where the identities of the parties involved are visible to all.
-Some blockchains provide ways of hiding those identities to most people reading the chain using advanced cryptographic tools.
+In the initial concept of blockchain, the identifiers of the parties involved in the transactions are visible to all.
+Some blockchains provide ways of hiding those identifiers to most people reading the chain using advanced cryptographic tools.
 While zero knowledge proofs are only one of the cryptographic solutions used for this, the blockchains using such tools are often called “zero knowledge blockchains”.

 Data inside a blockchain

-Blockchains store metadata of the transaction combined with a payload.
+Blockchains store transaction metadata combined with a payload.

 Metadata of transactions includes both identifiers of the users who are participants of the transactions and other metadata.
 Each user participating in a transaction may, for instance, be associated with an identifier comprised of a series of alphanumeric characters which looks random, and which constitutes a public key derived from a private key known to the user.
 If the user is a natural person and those public keys can be used to identify the individuals by means reasonably likely to be used, for example in case of a data breach, then those identifiers qualify as personal data.